U.S. flag

 AAFA offers a variety of educational programs, resources and tools for patients, caregivers, and health professionals.
 AAFA launches educational awareness campaigns throughout the year.
 We teach the general public about asthma and allergic diseases.

-• ACT for Asthma & Allergy
+• ACT for Asthma and Allergy

 • No Appetite for Bullying